lmaurits/BEASTling/docs/tutorial.rst

 Rebuild your XML file and run BEAST again in the now-familiar manner::

+    $ beastling -p --overwrite ie_vocabulary.conf
+    $ beast ie_vocabulary_prior.xml
+    [...]
     $ beastling --overwrite ie_vocabulary.conf
-    $ beast beastling.xml
+    $ beast ie_vocabulary.xml
     [...]

 Just like when we switched on rate variation, you should be able to see that using a relaxed clock added several additional columns to your beastling.log logfile.
-In particular, you should see: ``clockRate.c:default``, ``rate.c:default.mean``, ``rate.c:default.variance``, ``rate.c:default.coefficientOfVariation`` and ``ucldSdev.c:default``.
+In particular, you should see:
+``clockRate.c:default``, ``rate.c:default.mean``,
+``rate.c:default.variance``, ``rate.c:default.coefficientOfVariation``
+and ``ucldSdev.c:default``.
 The first two new columns, ``clockRate.c:default`` and ``ucldSdev.c:default``, are the mean and standard deviation respectively of the log-normal distribution from which the clock rates for each branch are drawn.
 In this analysis, the mean is fixed at 1.0, and this is due to the lack of calibrations.
 You will see how this changes later in the tutorial.
 The next two, ``rate.c:default.mean`` and ``rate.c:default.variance``, are the empirical mean and variance of the actual rates sampled for the branches, which may differ slightly from the distribution parameters.
 Finally, ``clockRate.c:default.coefficientOfVariation`` is the ratio of the variance of branch rates to the mean, and provides a measure of how much variation there is in the rate of evolution over the tree.
 If this value is quite low, say 0.1 or less, this suggests that there is very little variation across the branches, and using a relaxed clock instead of a strict clock will probably not have enough impact on your results to be worth the increased running time.
 High values mean the data is strongly incompatible with a strict clock.

+In my run of the prior, the ``clockRate.c:default.coefficientOfVariation`` goes down to about

+    $ python -c 'import pandas; pandas.read_csv("ie_vocabulary_prior.log", sep="\t")["clockRate.c:default.coefficientOfVariation"]'
+    0

+so we know that the other parts of the model are not interfering with the random clock.

 Once again, we can look at a consensus tree to see how this change has affected our analysis.